Jaaji Mallige: Production

 Jaaji Mallige, a remake of Boopathy Pandian's Tamil film Devathaiyai Kanden (2005), was directed by R. Anantharaju who also wrote the screenplay, while Ramnarayan wrote the dialogues.
 The film was produced by Anaji Nagaraj and Jayanna under J N Combines.
 Cinematography was handled by M. R. Seenu, and editing by Suresh Muniraj.

 Soundtrack

 The soundtrack was composed by Sadhu Kokila.
-All other tunes were retained from the original Tamil film Devathaiyai Kanden except "Mogava Nee" which is an adaptation of a Hindi song "Chehra Kya Dekhte Ho" from the 1994 Hindi film Salaami.